Tuesday, 7 October 2025

 The church is not short of money.
 The Church of England's endowment fund alone generated a 10.3% return of a staggering £1.1 billion in 2024, while the total value of the fund grew to £11.1 billion.
 The income for the Church of England is much larger, encompassing parish income, investments and other contributions.
 Sure, the church want to divert resources to churches in poorer or deprived areas and that's just fine.
 Cuxton wouldn't be classed as 'poor' or 'deprived'.

-But the C of E are swimming in money.
-They could easily support its loyal little churches like Cuxton as well as doing all of its evangelical-seeming stuff.
-It could try and reinvigorate St. Michaels with a new appointment in a bid to increase congregation size and community involvement in it, instead of running it down or shutting it down.
+But the C of E are far from impoverished.
+They could easily support its loyal little churches like Cuxton as well as doing all of its trendy evangelical-seeming stuff.
+One hopes that the ecclesiastical powers-that-be will try and reinvigorate the parish with a new appointment in a bid to increase congregation sizes and local community involvement in our two churches, instead of running or shutting either of them down.

 References: